-Date of inspection visit: 19 May 2016 Date of publication: 15/07/2016
+Tel: 0208 500 3526 Date of inspection visit: 19/05/16 Website: www.fencepieceroadmedicalcentre.nhs.uk Date of publication: 15/08/2016

 This report describes our judgement of the quality of care at this service.
 It is based on a combination of what we found when we inspected, information from our ongoing monitoring of data about services and information given to us from the provider, patients, the public and other organisations.